-- > Name of person making the initial notification

-- > Relationship to worker or employer
+- > Name of person making the initial notification - > Relationship to worker or employer - Contact details (including phone number and postal address)

-- > Telephone number

-- Current postal address

 Triage

 At the time of the lodgement of the claim, the information is uploaded onto our claim management system ClaimCenter and the claim is registered and the assigned to the Team Leader.
 The Team Leader then reviews the risk rating and if there is a significant relationship aligning to the policy and claim to the appropriate Case Manager or Fast Track Case Manager.